Notice of Pre-AIA or AIA Status

 1. (Currently Amended) A terminal comprising:

-a processor that determines a plurality of targets to be monitored from a plurality of candidates that are any of a search space set, a physical downlink control channel (PDCCH) candidate, and a control resource set (two PDCCH candidates are monitored, 2.
-Enhancement on PDCCH); and
+a processor (see Fig. 7) that determines a plurality of targets to be monitored from a plurality of candidates that are any of a search space set (search space sets, [0157]), a physical downlink control channel (PDCCH) candidate (PDCCH, [0157]), and a control resource set (CORESETs, [0010]); and

-5. (Previously Presented) A radio communication method of a terminal, the method comprising:
+5. (Currently Amended) A radio communication method of a terminal, the method comprising:

-monitoring the plurality of targets, wherein the terminal preferentially includes, in the plurality of targets, a first candidate having a linkage with another candidate among the plurality of candidates and a second candidate corresponding to a common search space set (two PDCCH candidates are monitored and candidates are linked, 2.
-Enhancement on PDCCH).
+wherein, when determining the plurality of targets, the terminal includes, in the plurality of targets, a first candidate based on the first candidate having a linkage with another candidate among the plurality of candidates and selects, among at least one candidate corresponding to a common search space set and at least one candidate corresponding to a user equipment-specific search space set, a second candidate corresponding to the common search space set (UE receives UE-specific search space sets and common search space sets which are linked, [0157]).

 6. (Currently Amended) A base station comprising:

-a processor that determines a plurality of targets to be monitored from a plurality of candidates that are any of a search space set, a physical downlink control channel (PDCCH) candidate, and a control resource set (two PDCCH candidates are monitored, 2.
-Enhancement on PDCCH); and
+a processor that determines a plurality of targets to be monitored from a plurality of candidates that are any of a search space set (search space sets, [0157]), a physical downlink control channel (PDCCH) candidate (PDCCH, [0157]), and a control resource set (CORESETs, [0010]); and

 Claim Rejections - 35 USC § 103